The Power of a Photograph

 * * * * *

-The run between Great Basin National Park and my home in Portland, Oregon comprises a series of lonely, long roads.
-One of them, Nevada SR 50, passes through some of the most remote country I’ve encountered.
-It traverses classic basin and range – massive north-south swells of earth that peak and then trough into empty valleys where not a light shines.
+My chosen route, Nevada SR 50, passes through some of the most remote country I’ve encountered, traversing classic basin and range – massive north-south swells of earth that peak and then trough into empty valleys where not a light shines.
 You ride these waves of earth for hours.

-At Mono Lake, I’d anticipated the compositions of others discovered with a few web searches…deeply saturated skies, a perfectly smooth lake, well organized silhouettes of Mono’s tufa formations, all arranged neatly in thirds.
+At Mono Lake, I’d anticipated compositions discovered through web searches…saturated skies, a perfectly smooth lake, silhouettes of Mono’s tufa formations arranged neatly in thirds.

 In Grand Staircase-Escalante, the need to capture an original angle, a novel composition, desert light to match my desert surrounds, was all consuming.